3. Visual work: four assigned subjects and optional images

 - Image 3: “Urban Rhythms”

-The four assigned images (1, 2, 3 and 4) invite creative reflection rather than literal responses.
+Intentionally open-ended, the four assigned images (1, 2, 3 and 4) invite creative reflection rather than literal responses.
 Drawings are to be executed by hand and are to be prepared specifically for this application.
 These may be pencil or ink drawings, paintings, etchings, and/or collages.
 You may work in a variety of media—i.e. a pencil drawing for Image 1, a watercolour for Image 2, and so on.
 Another approach is to work consistently in one medium, to produce images that function as a series.
 Please include the titles given above for each of these images.
 Images need not be the same size.
 Each topic is open to interpretation; if you are fascinated by and enjoy drawing a certain subject, you are welcome to use it for one of the images, making appropriate adjustments in response to the topic.
 Finally, because architecture is fundamentally concerned with spatial relationships and qualities, not isolated buildings as such, we encourage you to favour drawings endowed with spatial and light qualities, and with a sense of rhythm and of the relationship between things, over drawings of isolated “things.”
 (Assessors for the BAS find these more interesting!)
 Assessors also take note of how you have chosen to draw a particular subject: choices in technique, line work, media, materials, all are important.

 Applicants are also invited to submit up to four more images of their choice.